 “Shall we have a beer after work?”

-Someone who loses patience/Act of losing patience with something or someone.
+Someone who loses patience, the act of losing patience with something or someone.

 “Did you see the fight?
 So-and-so got pistol-whipped!”